takmanman/takmanman.github.io/_posts/2020-05-23-gaussian-noise-gaussian-filter.md

           src="https://cdn.jsdelivr.net/npm/mathjax@3.0.0/es5/tex-mml-chtml.js">
   </script>

-  In image processing, two concepts are of utmost importance: Gaussian noise and Gaussian Filter.
+  In image processing, two concepts are of fundamental importance: Gaussian noise and Gaussian Filter.
   A solid understanding of these two concepts will pave a smooth path for further studies.

   We can conveniently think of noise as the unwanted signal in an image.
 Noise is random in nature.
 Gaussian noise is a type of noise that follows a Gaussian distribution.